LS4GAN/awesome-GAN-papers/README.md

 - [Gwern's blog](gwern.net/)

-## Under consideration
+## GAN Applications in HEP and NP

-- [Graph Generative Adversarial Networks for Sparse Data Generation in High Energy Physics](https://arxiv.org/abs/2012.00173) Using GAN as a "fast simulation" to replace Geant4.
+- [ ] [Graph Generative Adversarial Networks for Sparse Data Generation in High Energy Physics](https://arxiv.org/abs/2012.00173) Using GAN as a "fast simulation" to replace Geant4.
 While this is not a goal of LS4GAN the use of sparse data on graphs may be a useful technique to handle LS4GAN's anticipated large but sparse events.
+    - Here are some related papers on graph neurla networks (GNN) that might be helpful.
+    - [Semi-Supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) The start of graph convolutional networks by T. Kipf and M. Welling.
+    - [Neural Message Passing for Quantum Chemistry](https://arxiv.org/abs/1704.01212) The most known graph conv network in physics and chemistry.
+    - [Benchmarking Graph Neural Networks](https://arxiv.org/abs/2003.00982) A benchmark paper using different GNNs on different tasks.